john-cd/rust_howto/bk/later/categories/no-std_no-alloc/index.md

 - `core`: it provides the foundation for `no_std` programming, which is often a prerequisite for `no_alloc`.

-- `alloc`: It's the standard library's allocation crate.
+- [`alloc`](https://doc.rust-lang.org/alloc/index.html)↗{{hi:alloc}}: It's the standard library's allocation crate.
 While you're avoiding it, understanding why you're avoiding it is important.

 - [`wee_alloc`][c~wee_alloc~docs]↗{{hi:wee_alloc}}: A small and efficient allocator often used in embedded systems or WebAssembly ([[wasm | WASM]]).
 It can be useful if you -do- need some allocation, but want a very small allocator.
 See [[embedded | Embedded]] Systems.